oracle/odpi/doc/src/functions/dpiConn.rst

     **subscr** [OUT] -- a pointer to a reference to the subscription that is created by this function.

+.. function:: int dpiConn_tpcBegin(dpiConn* conn, dpiXid* xid, uint32_t flags)

+    Begins a new TPC (two-phase commit) transaction with the given transaction id (XID).

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to begin.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to begin.

+    **flags** [IN] -- one of the values from the enumeration :ref:`dpiTpcBeginFlags<dpiTpcBeginFlags>`.

+.. function:: int dpiConn_tpcCommit(dpiConn* conn, dpiXid* xid, int onePhase)

+    Commits a TPC (two-phase commit) transaction.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to be committed.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to be committed.
+If this value is NULL, the XID associated with the connection via the last TPC call is used and this function becomes equivalent to :func:`dpiConn_commit()`.

+    **onePhase** [IN] -- specifies whether to perform a one phase commit (1) or a two-phase commit (0) if the xid parameter is not NULL.
+If the xid parameter is NULL the connection already knows what type of commit is needed and this parameter is ignored.

+.. function:: int dpiConn_tpcEnd(dpiConn* conn, dpiXid* xid, uint32_t flags)

+    Ends a TPC (two-phase commit) transaction with the given transaction id (XID).

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to end.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to end.
+If this value is NULL, the XID associated with the connection via the last TPC call is used.

+    **flags** [IN] -- one of the values from the enumeration :ref:`dpiTpcEndFlags<dpiTpcEndFlags>`.

+.. function:: int dpiConn_tpcForget(dpiConn* conn, dpiXid* xid)

+    Forgets a TPC (two-phase commit) transaction.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to be forgotten.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to be forgotten.

+.. function:: int dpiConn_tpcPrepare(dpiConn* conn, dpiXid* xid, \
+        int* commitNeeded)

+    Prepares a TPC (two-phase commit) transaction for commit.
+This function should only be called after :func:`dpiConn_tpcBegin()` is called and before :func:`dpiConn_tpcCommit()` or :func:`dpiConn_commit()` is called.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to be prepared.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to be prepared.
+If this value is NULL, the XID associated with the connection during the previous call to :func:`dpiConn_tpcBegin()` is used.

+    **commitNeeded** [OUT] -- a pointer to a boolean value indicating if a commit is needed or not.
+If no commit is needed, attempting to commit anyway will result in an ORA-24756 error (transaction does not exist).

+.. function:: int dpiConn_tpcRollback(dpiConn* conn, dpiXid* xid)

+    Rolls back a TPC (two-phase commit) transaction.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection in which the transaction is to be rolled back.
+If the reference is NULL or invalid an error is returned.

+    **xid** [IN] -- a pointer to a structure of type :ref:`dpiXid<dpiXid>` which identifies the TPC transaction which is to be rolled back.
+If this value is NULL, the XID associated with the connection via the last TPC call is used and this function becomes equivalent to :func:`dpiConn_rollback()`.

 .. function:: int dpiConn_unsubscribe(dpiConn* conn, dpiSubscr* subscr)